AlessandroRuzzi/Snake-with-Neural-Network/README.md

-# Snake-with-Neural-Network\
+# Snake-with-Neural-Network
-simple neural network built with tflearn that learn to play snake game
+:snake:simple neural network built with tflearn that learn to play snake game